HeardLibrary/linked-data/vanderbot/convert-config.md

 # Scripts that use files with this configuration

 There are currently two scripts that use these JSON configuration files.
-One is used to download existing data from Wikidata and is still under development.
+One is used to download existing data from Wikidata and is described [here](acquire_wikidata.md).
 The other generates files needed by the VanderBot API uploading script and is described in the next section.

 ## Details of script to convert JSON configuration data to metadata description and CSV files